 How to Minimize Your Risk of Salmonella or Bacterial Infection

 Consuming raw produce always carries a risk of bacterial infection.
 Recently, the CDC released data from the Interagency Food Safety Analytics Collaboration on the items most likely to be attributed to foodborne illness.
 Katzowitz notes that, “Over 75% of salmonella illnesses were attributed to seven food categories: chicken, fruits, pork, seeded vegetables (such as tomatoes), other produce (such as fungi, herbs, nuts and root vegetables), turkey and eggs.”
-He adds that the majority of salmonella illness is caused by chicken, which is why it’s so important to cook poultry to at least 165 F.
+He adds that the majority of salmonella illness is caused by chicken, which is why it’s so important to cook poultry to at least 165 F. Eggs are also a potential risk.

 To keep yourself and your household safe when consuming produce, follow food safety guidelines.
 That means thoroughly cleaning raw produce before consuming, cooking all foods properly, and taking care to regularly disinfect all surfaces in your kitchen that come in contact with food items.
+Check the temperature of your refrigerator, since bacteria can thrive in environments where the temperature isn't regulated.
+Note that salmonella contamination cannot be detected by sight, smell, or taste.
+Read the labels on packaged food to minimize your risk of contamination.

 Amato brings up another key consideration: The supply chains that handle food before it enters your kitchen—and not just produce growers and trucking companies.
 For example, he encourages consumers to consider food delivery services: “Take into account the distance that the food must travel in order to reach your door—in the winter, it’s likely that your order will be transported in a heated car, which may not be a good thing for your raw items.”
 (Food held at unsafe temperatures can more easily become infected with bacteria.)